 • Lead counsel for nation’s largest provider of motor vehicle records in putative nationwide FCRA class actions challenging record accuracy.

-• Served as lead counsel for national tenant screening company in numerous putative class action lawsuits filed contemporaneously across the U.S. implicating criminal and eviction history reporting, dispute practices, and file disclosure practices.
+• Lead counsel for national tenant screening company in numerous putative class action lawsuits filed contemporaneously across the U.S. implicating criminal and eviction history reporting, dispute practices, and file disclosure practices.

-• Served as lead counsel for a national tenant screening company in a proposed nationwide FCRA class claim challenging the reporting of race, which was dismissed on First Amendment grounds, and outdated criminal histories, on which class certification was defeated.
+• Lead counsel for a national tenant screening company in a proposed nationwide FCRA class claim challenging the reporting of race, which was dismissed on First Amendment grounds, and outdated criminal histories, on which class certification was defeated.

-• Represented a nationwide debt collector in claims under the Credit Repair Organizations Act (CROA).
+• Lead counsel for debt collector in claims under the Credit Repair Organizations Act (CROA).
 Secured dismissal of the action before the trial court and then served as lead appellate counsel before the Ninth Circuit, which unanimously affirmed the dismissal.

 • Obtained denial of class certification as lead counsel for a national background screening company in a significant class action asserting novel claims for liability under the FCRA with more than $1.7 billion in potential exposure.